Linnchoeuh/libprinto/README.md

 # printo
-A printf like function.
+-A printf like lib.
+##Features
+This lib has to major function : printo and
 This function is able to print:
   -int/long (%d)
   -float/double (%f)
   -pointer (%p)